 Siemens Digital Industries Software has about 25,000 employees, of which about 280 in Brabant.
 The unit has three locations in the Dutch province.
 In Breda (physical testing products), Helmond (mainly automotive testing software) and almost 200 people in Eindhoven, focused on pre-sales, sales and professional services.

-Siemens Digital Industries Software had a good reason to settle in Brainport, which has everything the company needs, such as field labs, manufacturing companies and educational institutions.
-It has all kinds of cooperation with schools and the universities in and around Eindhoven, including Technical University Eindhoven (TUe) and Fontys University of Applied Sciences.
+Siemens Digital Industries Software had a good reason to settle in Brainport Eindhoven, which has everything the company needs, such as field labs, manufacturing companies and educational institutions.
+It has all kinds of cooperation with schools and the universities in and around Eindhoven, including Eindhoven University of Technology (TU/e) and Fontys University of Applied Sciences.

 Siemens Digital Industries Software aims to make students acquainted with the different kinds of solutions the company develops.
 In addition, it supports various student teams from Noord-Brabant, such as Solar Team Eindhoven and InMotion.
 And many of its customers, including ASML, DAF, Philips, and VDL, are based in or close to Eindhoven.

 “The high tech ecosystem in Eindhoven is unique.
 Look at all that is happening there.
 You won’t see that anywhere else in the country.
 That’s the reason we moved here, to the epicenter of this ecosystem,” Patrick Fokke, Siemens Digital Industries Software Managing Director Benelux, explains.
 “Despite the fact that we are a global player, one sees that Eindhoven has the right climate to develop our business.”